vizzuhq/vizzu-lib/docs/tutorial/writing_plugins.md

 ```

 The hooks can also have a `priority` number that decides the order the
 registered plugins run.
-It’s a float value, ranging from 0 (first) to 1 (last).
+It’s a float value, ranging from 0 (last) to 1 (first).

 ```typescript
 export class ExamplePlugin implements Plugins.Plugin {